iskolbin/levent/README.md

 local eventpool2 = EventPool()
 ```

-As a convinience `event` has default pool to use static functions.
+As a convinience `event` has default pool to use library static functions.

 EventPool.new()
 ---------------